-Judges raise questions regarding Uber and Lyft’s arguments in employment case
+Judges raise questions about Uber and Lyft’s arguments in employment case

 The companies have employed numerous strategies to maintain drivers’ status as independent contractors.
 One such measure, Proposition 22, will come before the voters in November’s general election.
 It seeks to codify workers’ status as independent contractors in a law that would require a seven-eighths legislative supermajority to overturn.

 Uber and Lyft are seeking to prove that the changes imposed by AB5 would fundamentally alter their businesses in a manner from which they could not recover.
-The companies say employment would lengthen wait times and raise fares, as well as requiring them to potentially exit some markets, because employment would threaten the flexibility to quickly onboard and dispatch drivers that they regard as central to their apps.
+The companies say employment would lengthen wait times and raise fares, as well as require them to potentially exit some markets, because employment would threaten the flexibility to quickly onboard and dispatch drivers that they regard as central to their apps.

-During the hearing Tuesday, Uber sought to create some daylight between itself from rival Lyft, arguing it had enacted changes that gave drivers independence such as allowing them limited flexibility to set their own prices and allowing riders to request trips with a specific driver — making drivers something akin to their own hiring entity.
-The company argued its case should be weighed separately from Lyft.
+During the hearing Tuesday, Uber sought to create some daylight between itself from rival Lyft, arguing that it had enacted changes that gave drivers independence such as allowing them limited flexibility to set their own prices and allowing riders to request trips with a specific driver.
+That would make drivers something akin to their own hiring entity.
+The company also argued that its case should be weighed separately from Lyft.

 Lyft attorney Rohit K. Singla, meanwhile, disputed the contention that the legislature’s action was targeted at Uber and Lyft at all, renewing a question over whether AB5 should apply to the companies.